istio/istio.io/content/en/docs/ops/integrations/opa/index.md

 Istio (istio-proxy) is based on [Envoy Proxy](https://www.envoyproxy.io/). certain capabilities of Envoy are configured in filters, being one of them the `ext_authz` filter.
 This filter can be used to call an external authorization service, like OPA.

-In reality, whichever service that implements the [Envoy's gRPC Authorization service](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto) can be used.
+While OPA supports this natively, any service that implements the [Envoy's gRPC External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto) can be used.

 {{< image width="75%"
     link="./filters.png"